ericdoppelt/Brickbreaker/README.md

 - I tried to have different Brick types be subclasses of a general parent type.
-While this made sense logically, since they all represent a similar object, I ran into trouble implementing the .handleBrick() method.
+While this made sense logically, since they all represent a similar object, I ran into trouble implementing the .handleBrick() and .hasHitsLeft() methods.
+I have no experience with abstract classes, and this created a lot of trouble for me.
 There are useless methods that are needed to have the subclass function properly, and I do not know how to resolve that at the moment.

+I have a sharp deadline at 11:30 that I must make, so I must stop working on the project and submit what I have.
+Going forward, I would make the root private in the Main, fix the extensions of the Brick class, add PowerUps, and add the Start/Win/Lose screens.

 ### Impressions